 There are some commonalities as well as differences in knitters’ and crocheters’ supply stashes.
 Both tend to include yarn, as there is little or no difference between the yarn that people use for knitting and crocheting.
 They can also include materials such as wire and fabric.

 Some knitters — specifically, hand knitters — create their projects using sets of two or more pointy knitting needles.
-There are pairs of hand knitting needles; there are circular hand-knitting needles, where a cord connects the two needles; and there are sets of 4-5 double-pointed knitting needles.
+There are pairs of straight, single-pointed hand knitting needles; there are circular hand-knitting needles, where a cord connects the two needles; and there are sets of 4-5 double-pointed knitting needles.
+There are also interchangeable circular knitting needles.
+If you’re new to knitting, I invite you to learn more about knitting needles by checking out our beginner’s guide to knitting needles.

 Hand knitters aren’t the only knitters.
 There are also machine knitters and loom knitters.